gritzko/swarm-ron-docs/README.md

 # Swarm Replicated Object Notation 2.0.0 #
 [*see on GitBooks: PDF, ebook, etc*](https://gritzko.gitbooks.io/swarm-the-protocol)

-Swarm Replicated Object Notation is a distributed data format designed to synchronize massively replicated datasets.
+Swarm Replicated Object Notation is a distributed data serialization format.
-It is a text-based data format, much like XML or JSON.
+Implicitly, formats like XML or JSON assume a lump of state being delivered from a server to a client -- once and in one piece.
-While XML and JSON focus on serializing lumps of state, RON serializes a stream of changes (operations, "ops").
+RON aims to synchronize *replicas* by delivering a stream of changes -- continuously and incrementally.
-Even an object's state is seen as a batch of compacted ops (a "frame").
+With RON, even an object's state is seen as a batch of compacted changes, with more changes coming.

+In the RON world, the source of truth is not some central storage, but a swarm of devices producing and processing data continuously.
+These devices cache their data and synchronize it in real time over faulty channels.

-RON is [log-structured][log]: it sees data as a stream of changes (think [Kafka][kafka]).
+RON is [log-structured][log]: it sees data as a stream of changes first, everything else second (think [Kafka][kafka]).
-RON is [information-centric][icn]: the data is independent of its place of storage (think [git][git]).
+RON is [information-centric][icn]: the data is addressed independently of its place of storage (think [git][git]).
 RON is CRDT-friendly; [Conflict-free Replicated Data Types][crdt] enable real-time data sync (think Google Docs).

 Consider JSON.
 It expresses relations by element positioning:
 `{ "foo": {"bar": 1} }` (inside foo, bar equals 1).
 RON may express that state as:
 ```
-.lww#time1-userA@\\ :bar=1
+.lww#time1-userA||  :bar=1
 #root@time2-userB   :foo>time1-userA
 ```
-Those are two RON ops.
+Those are two RON *ops*.
 First, some object has a field "bar" set to 1.
 Second, another object has a field "foo" set to the first object.
 RON ops are self-contained and context-independent.
 Each change is versioned and attributed (e.g. at time `time2`, `userB` set `foo` to `time1-userA`).

-With RON, every #object, @version, :location or .type has its own explicit [UID](uid.md), so it can be referenced later unambiguously.
+With RON, every #object, @version, :location or .type has its own explicit [UUID](uid.md), so it can be referenced later unambiguously.
-That way, RON can join pieces of data correctly.
+That way, RON can relate pieces of data correctly.
 Suppose, in the above example, `bar` was changed to `2`.
-There is no way to convey that in JSON, short of serializing the entire new state.
+There is no way to convey that in plain JSON, short of serializing the entire new state.
-Once your dataset is bigger than HTTP headers, incremental RON updates may turn more efficient: `.lww#time1-userA@time3\ :bar=2`.
-UIDs enable complex data graph structures (not just simple nesting), incremental data updates, unlimited caching, conflict resolution and other RON superpowers.
+Incremental RON updates are straightforward: `.lww#time1-userA@time3| :bar=2`.

+Thanks to that UUID metadata, RON can:

+* serialize complex data graphs,
+* perform incremental data updates,
+* maintain caches,
+* do offline writes,
+* resolve conflicts,
+* blend data from different sources,
+* overcome network failures and so on and so forth.

-One may say, what RON metadata solves is naming things and cache invalidation.
+One may say, what metadata solves is [naming things and cache invalidation][2problems].
+What RON solves is compressing that metadata.

 RON makes no strong assumptions about consistency guarantees: linearized, causal-order or gossip environments are all fine.
 Once all the object's ops are propagated to all the object's replicas, replicas converge to the same state.